 3. What is the most laid-back breed of dog?

-The most laid-back breed is probably the Basset Hound.
+The most laid-back breed is probably the Basset Hound, it tops our list of low-energy dog breeds.
 Though this dog can definitely get moving if you’re out hunting, most of these dogs are more than happy to spend their days lazing about the house and getting the occasional word of praise from their owners.
 With that said, though, almost any breed can be laid back when all of its needs are met.